 It is the duty of Management to make every reasonable effort to provide and maintain a safe and healthy place of employment.
-SEIU Local 721, will cooperate by encouraging all employees to perform their work in a safe manner.
+Local 721 will cooperate by encouraging all employees to perform their work in a safe manner.
 It is the duty of all employees in the course of performing their regularly assigned duties to be alert to unsafe and/or unhealthy practices, equipment, and conditions and to report any such unsafe and/or unhealthy practices, or conditions to their immediate supervisors.
-The immediate supervisor will respond within five (5) working days.

-If such conditions cannot be satisfactorily remedied by the immediate supervisor, the employee or the employee's representative may submit the matter in writing to the local facility safety officer or the departmental safety officer, if there is no local safety officer.
+If such condition cannot be satisfactorily remedied by the immediate supervisor, the employee or his representative may submit the matter in writing to the local facility safety officer or the departmental safety officer, if there is no local safety officer.
 The safety officer will respond within five (5) working days.

-If the employee or the employee's representative is not satisfied with the response of the safety officer, SEIU Local 721, may consult with the Chief Administrative Office, Risk Management or his/her designate.
-A representative of such branch shall respond to the department head and SEIU Local 721, within ten (10) working days.
+If the employee or his representative is not satisfied with the response of the safety officer, Local 721 may consult with the Chief of the Disability Benefits, Health, and Safety Division of the Chief Executive Office or his designate.

+A representative of such branch shall respond to the department head and Local 721 within ten (10) days.

-If SEIU Local 721, is not satisfied with the response of the Chief Administrative Office, Risk Management, the issue may be taken within ten working days to arbitration as set forth in Article 9.
-During such ten (10) working days, consultation between the department head and SEIU Local 721, will take place.
-Management shall make available the name and work telephone number of each safety officer/representative in each department and/or work facility.
-This list will be updated as required.
+If Local 721 is not satisfied with the response of the Chief of the Disability Benefits Health and Safety Division, the issue may be taken within ten (10) days to arbitration as set forth in Article 11.
+During such ten (10) days, consultation between the department head and Local 721 will take place.